reuk/wayverb/docs_source/evaluation.md

 contribution.](images/vault_response){#fig:vault_response}

 The impulse response graph (+@fig:vault_response) shows that low frequency diffraction is in fact recorded.
-Though this behaviour is physically correct, it highlights the main shortcoming of the hybrid algorithm.
-The correct behaviour of the waveguide conflicts with the approximate nature of the geometric algorithms, causing an obvious divide or disconnect between the low and high frequency regions in the output.
-The low frequencies have a fast onset and immediate decay, whereas the higher frequencies have a delayed onset with extended decay.
-This result is physically implausible, and makes the impulse response unsuitable for realistic, high-quality reverb effects.
+The waveform shows a low-frequency ripple caused by diffraction in the waveguide, starting at around 0.02 seconds, which occurs before the first impulsive contribution from the geometric models.
+This is mirrored in the spectrogram, which shows that the low-frequency waveguide contribution (up to 500Hz) has more energy than the geometric contribution at the very beginning of the impulse response.
+Though the behaviour of the waveguide is physically correct, it highlights the main shortcoming of the hybrid algorithm.
+For simulations such as this, which rely on the effects of wave phenomena, the physical modelling of the waveguide conflicts with the approximate nature of the geometric algorithms, causing an obvious divide or disconnect between the low and high frequency regions in the output.
+The impulse response shown here is physically implausible, making it unsuitable for realistic, high-quality reverb effects.

 <div id="audio_table">